kinjames/30-days-js/README.md

 styled components

-I took a little break from coding
-I will be resuming tomorrow (08/06/2023)
 I will do a recap on all that I have learnt on javascript.
 Then I will continue with Regular Expressions.